danidevadoss/field-mapper/README.md

 # `@FieldMapper`
 #### Annotation that can be used to copy properties from one object to another method with intermediate conversions

-The problem field mapper solves is eliminating multiple lines of code for converting one type object to another type object with intermediate conversion
+The problem field mapper solves is eliminating multiple lines of code for converting one object type to another object type with intermediate conversion

-Use cases like when therse is need to convert entity to dto, where some field type should be converted to another type to as client requires.
+Use cases can be like, when therse is need to convert entity to dto, where some field type should be converted to another type to as client requires.

-eg:Let's say we have an entity `User` and dto `UserDto` like below,
+Let's say we have an entity `User` and dto `UserDto` like below,

 `User.java`:
 ```java